mamorneau/node-red-contrib-odbcmj/README.md

 A Node Red implementation of odbc.js (https://www.npmjs.com/package/odbc).
 This Node allows to make queries to a database through an ODBC connection.
 Additionally, parameters can be passed to the SQL query using Mustache syntax.

 ---
+## Acknowledgement

+This node is an unofficial fork of node-red-contrib-odbc from Mark Irish (https://github.com/markdirish/node-red-contrib-odbc) and vastly inspires from it.
+It also takes ideas from node-red-contrib-odbc2 from AIS Automation (https://github.com/AISAutomation/node-red-contrib-odbc2).
+Overall changes:

+  - Use mustache instead of a parameters array.
+  - Fixes the output field option.
+  - Fixes the checkbox for the pool shrink option.
+  - Uses ace/mode/sql for the SQL input field.
+  - Connection nodes can have individually defined names

+#### This package will not be activaly maintained.
+Use it at your own risks.
+---
 ## Installation

 There are two ways to download this package: